We have moved - our new address is

 standard the family is required to pay the additional amount.

-By law, whenever a family moves to a new unit where the
+By HUD regulation, whenever a family moves to a new unit where the

 rent exceeds the payment standard, the family may not pay more